The Definitive Guide to Drinking in SoHo

 Best upscale dive: The Randolph349 Broome Street

 This SoHo/Little Italy locale is like a storied college bar, all grown up.
 There are plenty of dressed-up bar bites (think truffle fries and aioli), the beer roster is enormous, and the crowd is typically a low-key group looking for something that walks the line between a collegiate dive and the standard $18-a-drink craft cocktail bars.

-Best bar to bring your visiting friends to: Sweet & Vicious
+Best bar to bring your visiting friends to: Sweet & Vicious5 Spring Street

 Sweet & Vicious is an easy crowd-pleaser -- the drinks are affordable and served in Mason jars (get a frozen margarita), the patio is littered with tea lights, and the regular crowd consists of post-work 20-somethings who tend to be remarkably mindful of personal space and reasonable conversational volume (meaning you’ll actually be able to hear what your friends are saying).

-Hardest bar to find (that’s actually worth tracking down): The Ship
+Hardest bar to find (that’s actually worth tracking down): The Ship158 Lafayette Street

 Tucked down a set of narrow, inconspicuous stairs on Lafayette, The Ship is easy to miss.
 Once you’ve found it, however, you’ll see the underground speakeasy leans far into the nautical-theme with wide hull-shaped booths, high rounded ceilings, and marbled, ocean-like floors.
 The classics here are solid -- martinis, Old-Fashioneds, and Aviations -- and as a result of its sub-sidewalk real estate, it’s among the most spacious bars you’ll find in SoHo.